Skip to main content

 Macara’s extensive experience includes working in urban, suburban, and rural county EMS agencies early in her career.
 She spent over 20 years with MedStar Mobile Healthcare in Fort Worth before accepting a transformational role with Global Medical Response in 2020.
 She is a recognized national conference speaker and author.

-Macara actively contributes to the EMS community by chairing the Texas Governor’s EMS & Trauma Advisory Council EMS Education Committee, serving on the EMS Workforce & Lighthouse Leadership Committee with NAEMT, and serving as the South Central Regional Director.
+Macara actively contributes to the EMS community by chairing the Texas Governor’s EMS & Trauma Advisory Council EMS Education Committee, serving on the EMS Workforce & Lighthouse Leadership Committee with NAEMT, and serving as the South-Central Regional Director.
 Her journey is marked by a commitment to excellence and a passion for advancing the field of EMS.

 Justin Back